coreinfrastructure/best-practices-badge/criteria.md

 ### OSS project basics

-*Project website*&#8224;
+*Project website*

-- The project MUST have a public website with a stable URL. [url]
+- The project MUST have a public website with a stable URL. [project-url]&#8224;
 - It is RECOMMENDED that project websites use HTTPS, not HTTP.
-Future versions of these criteria may make HTTPS a requirement.
+Future versions of these criteria may make HTTPS a requirement. [project-https]&#8224;

 *Basic project website content*